maxja/book--the-c-programming-language--by--kernighan-ritchie/README.md

 ### 1.10 External Variables and Scope

-* Global access via extern.
+* Global access via extern;
+* Extern can be omitted if variable declared in a upper scope and used after.